ubais7/Logrhythm-SRPs/Send_Mail/readme.md

 ##### Mail Server:

-Ip of the SMPTP relay (No ssl, authentication configured in this version )
+Ip of the SMTP relay (No ssl, authentication configured in this version )

 ##### Subject: